DevExpress-Examples/pdf-document-api-generate-document-layout/Readme.md

 ![](pdf-processor-result.png)

-The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
-Please refer to the [DevExpress Subscription](https://www.devexpress.com/Subscriptions/) page for pricing information.
+The Universal Subscription or Office File API Subscription is required to use this example in production code.
+Please refer to the [DevExpress Subscriptions](https://www.devexpress.com/Subscriptions/) page for pricing information.

 # Files to Review